 10: Southern hospitality is a way of life that you will master by the time you are also 20.

-11: School is cancelled when the first flakes of snow fall.
+11: School is canceled when the first flakes of snowfall.

 12: You wouldn’t want to grow up anywhere else but in the South.